hazalsigic/Password-Generator/README.md

 # Password-Generator

 ## Description
 This web application has been created to generate password using JavaScript.
-Userc can reach the application through this <a href="" target="_blank">link</a>.
+Userc can reach the application through this <a href="https://hazalsigic.github.io/Password-Generator/" target="_blank">link</a>.

 ## Installation
 N/A